tbatchelli/vmfest/README.md

 ## Prerequisites to use VMFest

 To use VMFest you first need to install [VirtualBox 4.0x][vbox] in your machine.
+(NOTE: Virtualbox 4.1.x and above will not work for now)

 VMFest uses a web service that VirtualBox installs.
 This service is authenticated and there are many ways to authenticate, but for simplicity you can disable authentication by running the following in your shell: